 With this exercise, you are going to train with the full range of motion.

-Contrary to the partial pistol squats, assisted squats can be difficult to measure and as such it can be hard to judge your progress.
+Contrary to partial pistol squats, assisted squats can be difficult to measure, and as such it can be hard to judge your progress.

 This is one of the reasons I prefer partial reps.

 However, since assisted reps help you train the full range of motion, you should include them in your training plan.

 One of the main difficulties of the pistol squat is holding the non-working leg straight in the air.

 If you have a problem with this, you can train on an elevated surface.
 This will allow you to hold your leg at a lower height and thus make the exercise easier for you.

 Similar to the partial pistols, you can progress by decreasing the elevation of the surface.